nbungu/website/README.md

 ## When cloning repo of the Website and StrapiCMS
 For each of the following directories, reinstall node_modules, since they are not being tracked by git:
-- website/server
+- website/server (in EisbuabaAdelberg Repo)
-- website/client
+- website/client (in EisbuabaAdelberg Repo)
-- websiteCMS
+- websiteCMS (in strapiCMS Repo)

 	npm i